tax agent Melbourne

 If this has happened to you (or might happen in the future), do not leave it for another day.
 Not making super contributions to the right super funds or not paying on time will subject you to paying the SGC or Super Guarantee Charge.

-If you do not take care of this issue early, with each passing day, your interest bill will only add up.
+If you do not take care of this issue early, your interest bill will only add up with each passing day.

 Super Guarantee Charge (SGC) and Super Guarantee (SG)- are these the same?